-The Ph.D. degree requirements for the Atmospheric Science Graduate Group are available at http://atm.ucdavis.edu/student-resources/degree-requirements/doctor-of-philosophy/.
+The Ph.D. degree requirements for the Atmospheric Science Graduate Group are available at http://atm.ucdavis.edu/student\resources/phd\requirements.php .

-You must pass a preliminary examination (PE) and qualifying examination (QE) for the Ph.D. degree.
+You must pass a qualifying examination (QE) for the Ph.D. degree.
 All required courses must be completed before admission to the QE.